National Homemade Soup Day

 - Add tomato, chopped cilantro, (corn, if adding), lime juice, salt, and pepper; stir well.
 Garnish with cilantro sprigs, if desired.

-Leek Potato Soup.
-A remarkably comforting soup on a cold winter day!
-With a loaf of fresh bread it becomes a meal.
-Pro Tip: In the spring, substitute fresh asparagus or peas for the leak and you have two more reasons to cook soup.
+This remarkably comforting soup brings warmth and nourishment on cold winter days!
+Paired with a loaf of fresh bread, it transforms into a complete, satisfying meal.
+Pro Tip: When spring arrives, substitute fresh asparagus or peas for the leeks and discover two more reasons to keep making soup year-round.

 Ingredients: